maxio-com/ab-golang-sdk/doc/models/bank-account-vault.md

 # Bank Account Vault

 The vault that stores the payment profile with the provided vault_token.
+Use `bogus` for testing.

 ## Enumeration